bank-in-cloud/lesspoalim/README.md

-Bootstrap Customization for Bank hapoalim, and some additions
+Bootstrap Customization for Bank hapoalim